 - 2020 (planned) – Digitizing and Documenting Heritage Collections

 Eligibility & Application

-The Digital Cultural Heritage Fieldschool is open to both graduate students and undergraduates.
-Students must register for section ANP 491 (section 001) for 4 credits and ANP 490 (section 004) for 2 credits in order to participate in the class (for a total of 6 credits).
+The Digital Heritage Fieldschool is open to both graduate students and undergraduates.
+Students must register for section ANP 465 (6 credits).
 The Fieldschool is also open to a limited number of non-students (specifically, professionals working in the field of cultural heritage, the digital humanities, information science, informatics, user centered design, user experience design, etc.).
-Please note, non-students interested in taking the Digital Cultural Heritage Fieldschool are still required to register for the class (as a lifelong learner).
-Given the small number of available spots, the Digital Cultural Heritage Fieldschool cannot be audited.
+Please note, non-students interested in taking the Digital Heritage Fieldschool are still required to register for the class (as a Guest Student).
+Given the small number of available spots, the Digital Heritage Fieldschool cannot be audited.

-Applicants will be notified as to whether their application has been accepted within no more than 3 weeks of submission.
-Please note, acceptance is on a first come first served basis.
+Applicants will be notified as to whether their application has been accepted within no more than 3 weeks of the submission deadline.
 Please do not submit an application if you cannot commit to enrolling in the fieldschool.

 Students will enroll for fieldschool credits only after their application has been accepted.